This version of the website was created in 2025. See the Site Information Page for contact information, data downloads, and other details.

 .

-During this time I was frequently ordered to make demonstrations on the enemy's line, which I did with as much success as
+During this time I was frequently ordered to make demonstrations on the enemy's line, which I did with as much

 was possible, considering the ground on which I had to operate.